WebAssembly/wasi-keyvalue/keyvalue.md

 </ul>
 <h4><a name="delete_many"><code>delete-many: func</code></a></h4>
 <p>Delete the key-value pairs associated with the keys in the bucket.</p>
+<p>Note that the key-value pairs are not guaranteed to be deleted in the order
+they are provided.</p>
-<p>If any of the keys do not exist in the bucket, it skips the key.
+<p>If any of the keys do not exist in the bucket, it skips the key.</p>
-If any other error occurs, it returns an error.</p>
+<p>If any other error occurs, it returns an error.
+When an error occurs, it
+does not rollback the key-value pairs that were already deleted.
+Thus, this batch operation does not guarantee atomicity, implying that some key-value pairs could be deleted while others might fail.</p>
+<p>Other concurrent operations may also be able to see the partial results.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="delete_many.bucket"><a href="#bucket"><code>bucket</code></a></a>: borrow&lt;<a href="#bucket"><a href="#bucket"><code>bucket</code></a></a>&gt;</li>